Solar Power captured in Summer – Used in Winter

 Interseasonal Heat Transfer™ from ICAX Ltd is a patented system that takes advantage of a clear understanding of a number of natural phenomena.
 These include the huge heating power of the sun that provides sufficient heat directly to almost every building in temperate climates to yield a comfortable temperature all year round on average.
 However, the sun provides more than enough heat to most buildings on bright summer days and insufficient heat to most buildings for comfort in winter.
 ICAX captures the surplus in summer, stores it in ThermalBanks™ in the ground – where heat does not move very far very fast – for release in winter.

 Solar energy can be collected in summer using an asphalt solar collector, a pitched roof solar collector or a flat roof solar collector.
-It can also be collected using standard flat plate collectors or evacuated tube solar thermal collectors.
+It can also be collected using standard flat plate collectors or evacuated tube solar thermal collectors in order to provide solar recharge of the ground.

 Following extended study of heat flow patterns in the ground using Computational Fluid Dynamics, ICAX uses computerised controls to manage the flows of energy captured from the sun, directing it to the ground heat store in summer and to your building when needed.
 ICAX can also provide pre-heating of water for buildings where there is a high demand for hot water for cooking or washing.